openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * `c_nonce`: OPTIONAL.
 The `c_nonce` as defined in (#credential-response).
 * `c_nonce_expires_in`: OPTIONAL.
 The `c_nonce_expires_in` as defined in (#credential-response).

 The encoding of the Credential returned in the `credential` parameter depends on the Credential Format.
-Credential formats expressed as binary data MUST be base64url-encoded and returned as a string.
+Credential Formats expressed as binary data MUST be base64url-encoded and returned as a string.

-More details such as Credential Format identifiers are defined in the Credential Format Profiles in (#format-profiles).
+More details such as Credential Format Identifiers are defined in the Credential Format Profiles in (#format-profiles).

 Below is a non-normative example of a Batch Credential Response containing:
 * 2 Credentials for the same Credential Configuration and Credential Dataset but with different cryptographic binding keys